TejasLohia21/Birds_model_seg/README.md

 ## Performance Comparison of Binary Classification Models

+Project done as a part of course project under supervision of Prof. Nipun Batra in collaboration with [[https://github.com/rayvego]] and [[https://github.com/devansh-lodha]].

 This project focuses on evaluating the performance of various convolutional neural network (CNN) architectures and configurations on a binary classification task.
 The models tested include variations of VGG, transfer learning approaches, and a custom MLP model.
 The study aims to analyze the impact of model depth, data augmentation, and transfer learning strategies on classification accuracy and efficiency.

 Dataset Creation